 - 1. The College will provide a two percent (2.0%) pay increase, as specified in paragraph 2 below, to employees covered by the CBA for the 2019-2020, 2020-2021, and 2021-2022 years in exchange for the Association's agreement to extend the CBA for three (3) additional years.
 No other pay or fringe benefit increases are contained within this extension.
 Except as modified or amended below, the remaining terms of the CBA including all other pay and benefit provisions of the CBA specified for the 2017-2018 year shall remain in full force and effect for the three (3) year extension period.
 Notwithstanding the foregoing, the parties agree to change the past practice of the pay period which is determinative of employee's paychecks in accordance with Exhibit 1 attached hereto and made a part hereof and to adjust the pay of the effected employees accordingly during the 2019-2020 fiscal year. - 2.
 The terms and conditions of employment expressed in the CBA shall remain in full force and effect through June 30, 2022 with the following amendments and modifications: - a.
 Article XXXI Term of Agreement shall be modified in full to read as follows: "This agreement shall be binding upon the parties hereto, their successors and assigns, from July 1, 2015 to and including June 30, 2022, and thereafter from year to year except that either party may notify the other by certified mail on or before January 1, 2022 of its desire to modify or terminate this agreement." - b.
 Appendix A "Table II" Wages Current Full-Time Employees B. Wage Increases shall be amended to include: "(5) Effective July 1, 2019 Each employee will receive a two percent (2.0%) per hour increase in their straight-time hourly rate.
 (6) Effective July 1, 2020 Each employee will receive a two percent (2.0%) per hour increase in their straight-time hourly rate.
-"7 (2.0%) per hour increase in their straight-time hourly rate." - c.
+(7) Effective July 1, 2021 Each employee will receive a two percent (2.0%) per hour increase in their straight-time hourly rate.
+(7) Effective July 1, 2021 Each employee will receive a two percent (2.0%) per hour increase in their straight-time hourly rate.
+(7) Effective July 1, 2021 Each employee will receive a two percent (2.0%) per hour increase in their straight-time hourly rate." - c.
 Appendix A "Table III" Wages New Full-Time Employees A. Starting wages for new full-time employees for each year of the agreement shall be amended to include: